fistache/express-https-provider/readme.md

 const runProvider = async () => {
   await provider.run()
-  // Servers was run but done hook may not be fired yet!
+  // Server was run but done hook may not be fired yet!
 }
 ```

 #### certificate
-Provide trusted SSL certificate withour servers running.
+Provide trusted SSL certificate without server running.

 > Attention!
 Chainable method like modifyApp and others
 actions do NOT make any effect on it.